danksup/uselessbot/README.md

 # HELLO!

 This code was made by Agung Rama Pramana Putra, or if that's too long, you can just call me by rama.
-Anyway, i don't recommend to use any part of any code in this repository because it's so buggy and unstable.
+Anyway, i don't recommend to use any part of the code in this repository because it's so buggy and unstable.
 And, yes i know all of the codes are so messy but it doesn't really bother me.
 Anyway, i dont really know what to add in this markdown file, so enjoy this brief description of the one of the most popular kids' shows, Peppa Pig!

 # Peppa Pig

-Peppa Pig is a popular animated children's television series that revolves around the adventures of Peppa, a cheeky little piggy who loves jumping in muddy puddles and having fun with her family and friends.
-Created by Neville Astley and Mark Baker, the show first aired in 2004 and has since gained a wide audience of children and adults alike.
+Peppa Pig, one of the most popular animated kids' shows, brings viewers on exciting adventures with its protagonist, Peppa.
+This little piggy has a penchant for splashing in muddy puddles and enjoying time with her family and friends.
+Created by Neville Astley and Mark Baker, the show made its debut in 2004 and has captivated a vast audience of both children and adults.
+Join Peppa in her whimsical world filled with joy, laughter, and unforgettable experiences!

 ## Characters